 Instructions

-1. In a large bowl, whisk together the cocoa powder with the sugar and melted butter.
+1. In a large bowl, whisk together the cocoa powder (40 grams/ ½ cup) with the granulated sugar (150 grams/ ¾ cup) and melted butter.
 The mixture will be thick and grainy.

-2. Add the eggs and vanilla extract to the bowl and whisk to combine.
+2. Add the eggs and vanilla extract (2 teaspoons) to the bowl and whisk to combine.

-3. Whisk in the baking powder, salt, and espresso powder if using.
-Switch to a spoon or silicone spatula and stir in the flour until just incorporated.
+3. Whisk in the baking powder (1 teaspoon), salt (¼ teaspoon), and espresso powder (½ teaspoon) if using.
+Switch to a spoon or silicone spatula and stir in the flour (120 grams/ 1 cup) until just incorporated.
 As soon as the flour is absorbed, stop stirring.

 4. Cover the bowl with plastic wrap and refrigerate for at least 3 hours or as long as 24 hrs.
 The length of refrigeration is absolutely necessary to get the nice crinkly look.

-5. Preheat the oven to 350 F (180 C) and line 2 baking sheets with parchment paper.
-Scoop dough balls of about 1 or 1 1/2 TBSP and roll into a smooth ball.
-Roll in the powdered sugar to completely cover and place on the baking sheets.
+2. Scoop dough balls about 1-2 tablespoons in size each and roll into a smooth ball.
+Roll in the powdered sugar to completely coat the outside and place on the baking sheets.
 You do not need to press down on the dough balls.
 Keeping them round will allow them to crackle as they bake.

-6. Bake at 350 F (180 C) for 8-12 minutes, until set on the edges and still slightly gooey looking in the middle.
-Allow to cool for 5 minutes on the baking sheet them move to a cooling rack to cool completely.
+3. Bake both baking sheets at the same time for 8-12 minutes.
+The cookies should be set on the edges and slightly gooey in the middle.
+Allow to cool for 5 minutes on the baking sheet then move to a wire cooling rack to cool completely.

 Notes